JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra.md

 This is a rather involved example, and is probably best if you just watch it yourself [here](https://www.coursera.org/learn/linear-algebra-machine-learning/lecture/oXE0Y/example-reflecting-in-a-plane).
 If I can find the time, i'll make notes for the video!

-### Week 5: Eigenvalues and Eigenvectors
+## Week 5: Eigenvalues and Eigenvectors

-Eigenvectors are particular vectors that are unrotated by a transformation matrix, and eigenvalues are the amount by which the eigenvectors are stretched.
+**Eigenvectors** are particular vectors that are unrotated by a transformation matrix (i.e., they _remain on their own span_), and **eigenvalues** are the amount by which the eigenvectors are scaled.
 These special 'eigen-things' are very useful in linear algebra and will let us examine Google's famous PageRank algorithm for presenting web search results.
 Then we'll apply this in code, which will wrap up the course.

+> It is best to watch [this](https://youtu.be/PFDu9oVAE-g) video first, then return to and read through this section.
+If you want even more exposure to these ideas, try the first three sections of the Khan Academy course [here](https://www.khanacademy.org/math/linear-algebra/alternate-bases#eigen-everything).

-#### Learning Objectives
+### Learning Objectives

 - Identify geometrically what an eigenvector/value is
 - Apply mathematical formulation in simple cases